Priya1114/Neighbourhood_Map/ProjectMap/README.md

 Neigborhood map:

-It is 6th project of Full Stack Nanodegree.
-This is a single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
+This is a single page application featuring a map of a state you would like to visit.

 This Project shows google maps view of places in Uttar Pradesh.
 Famous places of uttar pradesh like: